HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/cluster/new-hpovclusterprofile.md

 ### -ClusterManager &lt;HPOneView.Cluster.ClusterManager&gt;

-Specify the cluster manager that will manage the cluster and associated members, from `Get-HPOVClusterManager`.
+Specify the cluster manager that will manage the cluster and associated members, from Get-HPOVClusterManager.

 | Aliases | None |
 | :--- | :--- |